25 Free Signature Fonts for Logo Design

 I made simple logo examples with each of these fonts and you can see them in the images below.
 The word “photography” in each example is written using “Raleway” font and you can download it here.
 Hope you’ll love these fonts as much as I do!

 Milkshake by Laura Worthington is a thick brushed script font.
 It’s very well executed and study.
-This font has a friendly feel to it.
+This signature font has a friendly feel to it.
 Milkshake’s bold, round shape works great against busy backgrounds making it an ideal watermark and logo font.
 It’s free for personal & commercial use and you can download Milkshake here.

 JackBlack by Typadelic is a casual script font.
 It has a simple, laid-back feel to it making it perfect for friendly, active photographers.
 JackBlack is free for personal & commercial use.
 Download BlackJack here.